Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 CBAM improved accuracy with minimal latency increase, proving its benefit for lightweight attention in robotic vision.
 The experiment demonstrates that small architectural modifications can enhance feature attention
 without compromising real-time inference performance.

 ---

-### Future Work
-For Assignment 3, a lightweight Transformer-based attention module will be integrated
-to further improve global context awareness and feature correlation in complex robotic environments.

----